 Interdisciplinary Research shaping the Future of Learning

-The final Advisory Board Meeting is approaching!
+The Future Learning Inititiative (FLI) Advisory Board Meeting

-The detailed program can be found here
+The detailed program can be found here.

 Illustrated by Fraser Rothnie and Julia Chatain